wyim-pgl/transgenic/notes/README.md

 4. Benchmark the new SegmentNT model
 5. Benchmark the new generative model
 6. Amend manual curation algorithm to use probabilities from SegmentNT

+## Adding start and stop codons and prompting

+I had the idea to solve the exposure bias problem by iterative prompting.
+Essentially, use SegmentNT to prompt the generation with the correct start location  (start or stop codon).
+Then can the generated features for coordinates that are in severe disagreement with SegmentNT.
+Iteratively prompt generation with the model output up to the bad coordinate replaced with a SegmentNT coordinate.

+This strategy necessitates adding start and stop codon tracks to SegmentNT, so I set out to repurpose unused tracks in SegmentNT output.
+I amended the dataset and began training but I encountered a lot of overfitting.
+I am going to try a few different strategies:
+1. Add higher pos_weight for start and stop codon tracks in the BCEwithlogitsloss function
+2. Freeze the encoder and the Unet-mapping layers (i.e. only train SegmentNT)
+3. Reinitialize the weights of the final neuron connected to the start/stop codon class positions
+4. Provide lower learning rates to the Bulk of segmentNT and higher LR to the output layer
+5. Gradient surgery?

+Freezing the unet mapping layers for 5 epochs worked quite well.
+It could probably use a bit more training with the mapping layers activated, but it seems to work decently well.
+In thinking about designing the iterative prompting strategy, I realized that the model would likely perform better at generation if it did not rely on the features or the transcripts being ordered correctly.
+Thus, if it puts the start of an alternate transcript first, it may still properly identify the features of the alternate transcript.
+So I decided to teach the model to find all the features and transcripts in the DNA sequence, independent of the order identified in the GFF.
+I started training the decoder again using labels with shuffled features and transcripts.
+After two epochs, the model was doing ok, but not outperforming the original.

+Next, I want to try a form of reinforcment learning...
+Use trl from hugging face and BLEU score!
+Turns out its hard to manage for a custom model...abort

+I also realized that the iterative prompting strategy opens up many possible operating modes for the model!
+It can generate from scratch, or be prompted to complete a gene model that has only a primary transcript, or be prompted to identify the isoforms from a set of known features.
+Super cool...

+Will work on a process for iterative prompting with the SegmentNT probabilties.
+I think I need to double down on the shuffled transcripts, then I can add missed exons for generation without concern for the order...